Teufelshöhle (near Steinau): Development

 In 1830, Walter, a journeyman papermaker from Steinau, became the first person to descend into the cave using abseiling techniques.
 However, when bats began to fly around his head and water dripped onto him, fear prompted him to be pulled out of the cave.
 Another expedition to the cave occurred in 1898.
 On June 14, according to other traditions in July, three men participated.
 This group included road builder Lüders, who organized the expedition, road keeper Methfessel, and master roofer Scheer.
 They came equipped with ladders, ropes, crampons, and hooks, while torches provided the necessary illumination.
 Their exploration led them to a cone of rubble within the Great Dome of the cave.
 After this exploration, it was decided to make the cave accessible to the public.
 For this purpose, an almost horizontal tunnel was to be dug from the outside to the Great Dome.
 In 1905, when the required funding became available, excavations began.

 Over three years, three Polish miners undertook the task of excavating into the mountain using a hammer and chisel as their tools and oriented themselves with a compass.
 The excavated material was transported out using hoists mounted on rails.
-After covering 45 meters, they made a remarkable discovery: an unknown natural cavity adorned with dripstones, which they named the chapel.
-They reached the Great Dome after excavating 54 meters.
+After covering 45 m, they made a remarkable discovery: an unknown natural cavity adorned with dripstones, which they named the chapel.
+They reached the Great Dome after excavating 54 m.
 However, the Great Dome was initially filled with rubble and bones, making it impassable.
-To create a passage, a substantial amount of material, totaling 300 cubic meters, including basalt, clay soil, tree trunks, and animal bones, had to be transported out.
+To create a passage, a substantial amount of material, totalling 300 m3, including basalt, clay soil, tree trunks, and animal bones, had to be transported out.
 This extensive effort resulted in the formation of a platform at the same level as the entrance gallery.
 During the excavation process, numerous animal bones from dogs, goats, cattle, donkeys, cats, and pigs were discovered, which underwent thorough examination and dating by Fritz Drevermann, a professor of geology and paleontology who also served as the rector of the Johann Wolfgang Goethe University in Frankfurt am Main, Germany.